 - a.
-Elementary students, (Grades K-5): Upon committing the third and subsequent offense, the substance shall be confiscated from the student.
-The parent shall be notified, the student shall be referred to the School Counselor and the student shall receive a consequence as outlined by the Discipline Matrix (see Policy 5.8: Code of Student Conduct Appendix A). - b.
-Secondary students (Grades 6-12): Upon committing the third and subsequent offense, the substance shall be confiscated from the student.
-The parent shall be notified, the student shall be referred to the District substance abuse case manager and the student shall receive a consequence as outlined by the Discipline Matrix (see Policy 5.8: Code of Student Conduct Appendix A).
+Upon committing the second and subsequent offense, the substance shall be confiscated from the student.
+The parent shall be notified and the student shall receive a consequence as outlined by the Discipline Matrix (see Policy 5.8: Code of Student Conduct Appendix A). - b.
+The student shall be referred to the District's substance abuse case manager.